Javi Galán: Córdoba

 On 9 July 2015, Galán joined Córdoba CF, being assigned to the reserves also in the fourth tier.
 Upon arriving, he became an immediate first choice for the B's.

 Galán made his professional debut on 12 October 2016, starting as a left back in a 2–1 Copa del Rey away win against Cádiz CF. He made his Segunda División debut on 4 December, starting in a 2–1 win at CF Reus Deportiu.

 On 12 December 2016, Galán renewed his contract until 2020.
 Five days later he scored his first professional goal, netting the first in a 2–1 win at Real Oviedo.

 Galán was an undisputed starter during the 2017–18 campaign; converted to a left back by manager Jorge Romero, he went on to score two goals in 40 appearances as his side narrowly avoided relegation.

 Huesca

-On 29 January 2019, Galán moved to La Liga side SD Huesca on a three-and-a-half-year contract.
+On 29 January 2019, Galan moved to La Liga side SD Huesca on a three-and-a-half-year contract.
 He made his debut in the top tier on 1 February, starting in a 4–0 home routing of Real Valladolid.

 Galán immediately became a regular starter for the side, suffering relegation in his first season but immediately bouncing back as champions in his second.
 He scored his first goal in the top tier on 6 February 2021, netting the opener in a 1–2 home loss to Real Madrid.

 Celta

-On 31 July 2021, after suffering another relegation with Huesca, Galán signed a five-year contract with RC Celta de Vigo in the top tier.
+On 31 July 2021, after suffering another relegation with Huesca, Galán signed a five-year contract with Celta de Vigo in the top tier.

+Atlético Madrid

+On 3 July 2023, Galán signed a contract until June 2026 with fellow La Liga club Atlético Madrid.

+Real Sociedad (loan)

+On 24 January 2024, Atlético Madrid sent Galán on loan to fellow La Liga club Real Sociedad until the end of the 2023–24 season.